outdoorbits/little-backup-box/README.md

-# Little Backup Box
+# Raspberry Pi Backup Box

+This is a fork of the famous https://github.com/dmpop/little-backup-box from dmpop.

-Bash shell scripts that transforms a Raspberry Pi (or any single-board computer running a Debian-based Linux distribution) into an inexpensive, fully-automatic, pocketable photo backup device.
+A bash shell scripts that transforms your Raspberry Pi (or any single-board computer running a Debian-based Linux distribution) into an inexpensive, fully-automatic, pocketable data backup device.

 <img src="https://i.imgur.com/OQ3AQfM.jpg" alt="" width="375"/>